unstoppabledomains/dev-docs/identity/quickstart/other-integration-paths/moralis.md

 ---
-title: Moralis Guide for Login With Unstoppable | UD Developer Portal
+title: Moralis Guide for Unstoppable Login | UD Developer Portal
 description: This integration guide is intended for a custom @uauth/js integration, with ethereum provider, using the Moralis library.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/moralis-guide/
 showNextButton: false
 ---

-# Moralis Guide: Login With Unstoppable
+# Moralis Guide: Unstoppable Login

 This is the basic installation guide for the `moralis` library and is best used for single page applications (SPAs).
 For more information about this library, please see the [associated github repo](https://github.com/unstoppabledomains/uauth/tree/main/packages/moralis).